Kilimanjaro Clothing – What Clothes Do You Need For Kilimanjaro?

 Mark Whitman

-On Kilimanjaro you will be trekking through a few very different climatic zones.
+On Kilimanjaro you will be trekking through very different climatic zones.

 Weather can range from warm and tropical at the base of the mountain to freezing on the summit.